SDC-ghrden03/cost-calculator/README.md

 ## Cost Calculator Micro Service

 Cost calculator web application for an e-commerce site.
-Users input their zip code and basic budget information and recieve a monthly payment calculated on the user inputs.
+Users input their zip code and basic budget information and recieve a monthly payment calculated on their inputs.
 This was legacy code that I inherited in order to redesign and implement a new backend architechture and database management system.
-I implemented and compared one relational (PostgreSQL) and non-realtional (MongoDB) DBMS in order to scale the application to be able to handle a throughput of over 1000RPS.
+I implemented and compared one relational (PostgreSQL) and non-realtional (MongoDB) DBMS in order to scale the application to handle more than 50 million records with a throughput of over 1000RPS.
 This application has been containerized using [Docker](http://www.docker.com) and deployed via [Amazon Web Services](http://www.aws.com).

 ### Prerequisites

 This application has been containerized using [Docker Compose](https://docs.docker.com/compose/).
 Simply install Docker onto your local machine.
 After cloning this repository onto your machine, open the project in your favorite text editor and navigate to the root directory.
-Execute the following commands into the terminal.
+Execute the following commands in the terminal.

 Login to your Docker Hub account with the credentials you created when installing Docker
 ```
 docker login
 ```